pivotal/docs-tap/install.hbs.md

     username: "KP-DEFAULT-REPO-USERNAME"
     password: "KP-DEFAULT-REPO-PASSWORD"

-  kubernetes_distribution: "K8S-DISTRO" # Only required if distribution is Openshift, then use it alongside the below kubernetes_version key.
+  kubernetes_distribution: "K8S-DISTRO" # Only required if the distribution is OpenShift and must be used with the following kubernetes_version key.

-  kubernetes_version: "K8S-VERSION" # Required regardless of distribution when Kubernetes version is 1.25+.
+  kubernetes_version: "K8S-VERSION" # Required regardless of distribution when Kubernetes version is 1.25 or later.

   ca_cert_data: | # To be passed if using custom certificates.
       -----BEGIN CERTIFICATE-----